 Keith: The center of gravity for the 10-2 EX is 48”.

 TCM: Is the center of gravity marked on the side of the camper?

 Above: The rear awning is standard in the Special Editions

 TCM: With the increased length and other changes, what is the weight of the 2016 Northern Lite 10-2 EX?

 Keith: The total weight increase is approximately 250 pounds, which brings it to 3,295 pounds fully loaded for a Special Edition.
 The Special Editions include air conditioning, a side and rear awning, solar, and the back bumper patio, all for 3,295 pounds.
 That is the true weight, meaning what it actually weighs with options.

 TCM: Is Northern Lite currently producing all of the 10-2 variations; Special Edition, Sportsman Editions, RR Dry Bath, and 10-2 RD?

 Keith: The only 10-2 EX models we’re building at this point are the Special Editions.
-The RR dry bath being prototyped now.
+The RR dry bath is being prototyped now.
 After that, we’ll work on the RD.
 There have been more orders for the RR dry bath, so that’s the next priority.
-We’re hoping first RR dry bath comes off the line in late March.
+We’re hoping the first RR dry bath comes off the line in late March.

 TCM: What’s the status of the Sportsman line?